Sarah Marosi – Class of 2017

 Tell us a little bit about your background.

-When did you decide to become a WGSS major?
+When and why did you decide to become a WGSS major (or minor)?

-How do you plan or imagine using your major after Wooster?
+How do you plan on utilizing your WGSS degree after graduating?